inphobia/p5-idea-wikiclone/Implemented-features.md

 * Intentions
   * Convert string to here-doc
   * Convert foreach loop to for loop, by [@brnrc](https://github.com/brnrc)
+  * Convert a statement with modifier to the respective compound statement and vice versa
 * Documentation
   * POD support: live templates, completion, navigation, refactoring and few useful inspections